 Getting a smooth finish on caulk can be maddening.
 And since it's one of the most common DIY home repairs, knowing to do it easily is key.
 The chunkiness and unevenness of the caulk can be quite the headache, but luckily, you’ve got everything you need in your house to resolve this problem, and it won’t cost you a thing.

 Grab a disposable cup from your kitchen and fill it with water.
 After you’ve squeezed the caulk onto the seam, dip your finger in the water and run it along the caulk.
 The water creates a perfect lubricant for your finger.
 This will give you a smooth finish, and it's virtually mess free.
 See how easy here:

 #4 Easy Wood Refinishing

 Let’s say you just came across the score of a lifetime at the thrift store: a wooden mid-century dresser that’s in great condition, but the finish isn't up to your standards.

 Don’t worry about having to sand and restain it — just use a product called Danish oil.
 It’s a cross between a wood conditioner and a stain and will fill in and disguise the places where the color of your finish is all wrong.

 If you find yourself mid-paint project and have to take a break, roll your roller in the paint to get a nice thick coat and then wrap it in a garbage bag and put it in the fridge.
 This will keep the paint fresh for up to a week until you can start again.

 Do you have a problem with the art on your walls staying level?
 There’s nothing more distracting than having one or two crooked pictures in a gallery wall.

 Buy a package of adhesive strips, cut them into small sections, and place them on the back of the frames.
 It will keep pictures straight and not damage the walls.

-I hope that you’ll use these tips to make your DIY life a little bit easier!
+I hope that you'll use these tips to make your DIY home repairs a little bit easier!